Acceleratio/docs-pulse/README.md

 ---
 # SysKit Pulse

-SysKit Pulse is a free tool developed by SysKit Ltd. to help you detect SharePoint farms and SQL Servers in your environment and keep an eye on performance counters.
+SysKit Pulse is a free tool developed by SysKit to help you detect SharePoint farms and SQL Servers in your environment and keep an eye on performance counters.

 __Autodiscover SharePoint farms__ and the accompanying servers in your domain.
 Use SysKit Pulse to accelerate the administration of SharePoint farms.
 Simply choose a domain or the organizational unit you wish to explore, and start monitoring.